jakubwro/SineWaves.jl/README.md

 # SineWave.jl

-In this tutoral I will show how to add [binary dependency](https://github.com/jakubwro/sinewave) to Julia using [BinaryBuilder.jl](https://github.com/JuliaPackaging/BinaryBuilder.jl) package.
+In this tutorial I will show how to add [binary dependency](https://github.com/jakubwro/sinewave) to Julia using [BinaryBuilder.jl](https://github.com/JuliaPackaging/BinaryBuilder.jl) package.

 ## Ensure BianaryBuilder.jl is installed and up to date